Department of Correctional Services (South Africa)

-The political head of the department is the Minister of Justice and Correctional Services, who is supported by a Deputy Minister of Correctional Services. the minister is Ronald Lamola and the deputy minister is Patekile Holomisa.
+The political head of the department is the Minister of Justice and Correctional Services, who is supported by a Deputy Minister of Correctional Services.
+As of June 2024 the minister is Pieter Groenewald and the deputy minister is Lindiwe Ntshalintshali.
 In the 2020 budget, R26,800.0 million was appropriated for the department.
 In the 2018/19 financial year the department had 38,459 employees.

 Correctional centres

 The 178 prisons run by the department include: